RateCity.com.au

 How does LMI work?

-When reviewing your home loan application, banks and lenders will evaluate the possibility that you may default on the loan amount.
-This risk is amplified if you have a deposit under 20%, or refinance with a loan-to-value ratio (LVR) above 80%.
+When reviewing your home loan application, banks and lenders will evaluate the risk that you may default on your home loan repayments.
+This risk is amplified if you buy a property with a deposit under 20%, or refinance with a loan-to-value ratio (LVR) above 80%.

-If you fall into these categories, you will likely be requested to pay LMI.
-And as the LMI premium is based on the worth of your home, it can cost you tens of thousands of dollars.
+If you fall into these categories, you will likely need to pay for the lender’s LMI policy.
+And as the LMI premium is based on the worth of your home and the size of your deposit, it can potentially cost you tens of thousands of dollars.

 Which professions qualify for waived LMI?